Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 Rush often talks about this guy, completely discredited hockey stick.

-He uses one, the first half of the 15th century, he divines the entire temperature for the northern hemisphere by using two trees from the Gaspé Peninsula up in Canada.
+He defines the entire temperature for the northern hemisphere by using two trees from the Gaspé Peninsula up in Canada.

-And then for other parts of his graph, he uses bristlecone pines in California, which can't tell the weather.
+And then for other parts of his graph, he uses bristle cone pines in California, which can't tell the weather correctly for California, but can apparently predict and identify the temperature for the entire northern hemisphere.

-correctly for California but can apparently predict uh and and identify the temperature for the entire northern hemisphere and uh and this is what other scientists uh think of this guy and uh and I thought instead of just you can't have all this trial material sitting around clogging up your room uh while you're waiting for these lethargic uh justices in the choked toilet of the District of Columbia Superior Court.
+And I thought instead of just, you can't have all this trial material sitting around clogging up your room while you're waiting for these lethargic justices in the choked toilet of the District of Columbia Superior Court.

 The EPA should be cleaning up that toilet in the District of Columbia.